Jamy4000/VRDF/README.md

 11. You should be good to go !

 ## Extension Packages
-If you want to add anything more in your scene (Movements, UI, Gaze, ...), just check the prefabs in the different Extension Packages, or check the different scenes in the VRSF.Samples folder of this repository :)
+If you want to add anything more in your scene (Movements, UI, Gaze, ...), just check the prefabs in the different Extension Packages :)

 # Credits